 Ching-Pin (CP) Chang, MD, PhD

-Vice President, Head of Cardiovascular Discovery Biology
+Vice President, Cardiovascular Discovery Biology and Translational Pharmacology

 CP’s team studies the biology of hypertrophic cardiomyopathy and other cardiovascular conditions to help identify novel targets for potential treatment and inform how the company will build out its technologies and pipeline to create transformative therapies for heart diseases.

 CP joined Bristol Myers Squibb in 2021 by way of MyoKardia, where he built a disease biology program focused on understanding and targeting genetic causes of cardiomyopathy.
 Prior to MyoKardia, CP served as the head and senior director of Cardiovascular Biology at Gilead Sciences and held academic positions at Albert Einstein College of Medicine, Indiana University and Stanford University, where he mentored both research and clinical trainees.

 CP grew up in Taiwan and received his medical school education from National Taiwan University.
 He then moved to the U.S. to receive his PhD in cancer biology at Stanford University where he focused on molecular interactions between protooncogenes and oncogenic mechanisms.
 CP received medical residency training at Massachusetts General Hospital, cardiology fellowship training at Stanford University, and physician-scientist research fellowship at Howard Hughes Medical Institute.